Despite the weird weather, it’s officially spring! What’s more spring-y than a daisy granny square pillow crochet pattern?

 Disclaimer: Please note that some of the links contained in this post are affiliate links.
 If you make a purchase through one of the links, you will pay the same prices as always, but You Should Craft will receive a small commission that helps us provide free crochet patterns.
 As an Amazon Associate, I earn from qualifying purchases.

 Daisy Granny Square Pillow Crochet Pattern Inspiration

 Enough about the weather and my restaurant binge — you’re here for my daisy granny square pillow pattern, right?
 And you’re like, “Damn girl, that’s cool about Denver but please STFU and get to the crocheting!”
 Amiright?!

 Okay, fine.
-It’s FINALLY time to share my daisy granny square pillow!
-It was a month ago that I shared the crochet pattern for my modified daisy granny squares, and then I got side-tracked making cute beer cozies for St. Patrick’s Day!
+It’s FINALLY time to share my daisy granny square crochet pillow!
+It was a month ago that I shared the crochet pattern for my modified daisy granny squares, and then I got side-tracked making the Beer Mug Bottle Cozy and Leprechaun Hat Bottle Cozy for St. Patrick’s Day.

 If you’ve been keeping up with YSC, you may remember seeing the pillow’s front already — I used the daisy granny squares as the example in my join-as-you-go tutorial.
 For the back, I chose to go with one big, traditional granny square (20 rows!) and rotated between the two colors of yellow and two colors of gray.